dpatru/now/readme.md

 Installation
 ------------

+I run `now` on a macbook pro.
+It should also work in linux.

 To install, download file `now` from http://github.com/dpatru/now into a directory in your `PATH`.
 Set any desired environment variables in your `.profile` or `.bashrc` files.
 For bash completion, put the